dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 19 - Language in Robot Manipulation (Learning).md

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?
+This method can provide unified policies capable of reasoning about multimodal task specifications for diverse manipulation tasks.
+This involves leveraging the complementary strengths of different modalities and improving the robustness of task execution for every single modality.

 ## How the idea is implemented
 The idea is implemented through a two-stage training procedure that includes Mask Modeling and Cross-Modal Matching, combined with a behavior cloning objective for policy learning to foster cross-modal interactions.
 This improves each modality with information from the information-denser one to ensure the learned representation contains relevant information for the agent to perform the manipulation task.